-Tips for Worldbuilding in Writing
+Worldbuilding in My Writing

 I love to write fantasy and here is the advice people and websites have given me about worldbuilding.

 Speculative fiction includes science-fiction, fantasy, and horror.
 For you, horror fans out there, unfortunately, I am not fond of it.
 Therefore, I don’t know much about creating horror fiction.
 However, these worldbuilding tips I am about to provide can apply to all speculative fiction genres.
-So, without further ado, here are some helpful tips for worldbuilding.
+So, without further ado, here are some helpful tips I learned for worldbuilding.

 1: Be original as much as possible, but also incorporate believability